 - The adjustment must be approved by the SAP Appeals Committee

-SAP Appeal deadlines are announced each term but typically appeals are to be submitted no later than the end of each term.
+SAP Appeal deadlines are announced each term, but appeals are typically submitted no later than the end of each term.
 You can find applicable SAP deadlines for the current semester here.

 The timeframe to review a SAP appeal and render a decision varies throughout the course of the semester.
 After an appeal is submitted, students will be contacted via email with an expected timeframe for review.
 Generally, the review can take up to two weeks.
 Students will be notified of the appeal decision via email.